mkbredem/ansible-lightspeed-demos/playbooks/cloud/aws/README.md

 ### Step 2

-#### Uncomment and generate task `- name: Provision t3.small instance using ec2_instance var`
+#### Uncomment and generate task `- name: Create t3.small instance using my_instance var`

 - Used details specified in the prompt.
 For example, "t3.small"
-- The suggestion used the "ec2_instance" variable declared in the "vars:" section.
+- The suggestion used the "my_instance" variable declared in the "vars:" section.

 ### Step 3